23 Zip Tie Hacks That Make DIYing a Cinch

 Simple Bathroom Sink Drain Cleaner

-When my bathroom sink gets clogged, I don’t reach for chemicals.
-Instead, I use a long zip tie.
-I cut several notches on the zip-ties end.
+Next time your bathroom sink gets clogged, use a long zip tie.
+Cut several notches on the end of the zip tie.
 It’ll hook the hair clog, allowing you to pull it out.
 Problem solved.
-The size of the eye of the zip tie prevented me from inadvertently pushing the tie past the stopper.
+The size of the eye of the zip tie should prevent you from inadvertently pushing the tie past the stopper.
 You don’t need chemicals to unclog your bathroom sink!

 Move Clothes Masterfully